 ^ parents asSet = aMathItem parents asSet

-Comparing can be slow, therefore we compare first the hash value of each objects, pre-computed:
+Comparing can be slow, therefore we first compare the hash value of each object, pre-computed:

 rehash